 21. Add 200 grams paneer which has been cut into cubes or squares.
 Also add 2 tablespoons grated paneer.

 Here I used fresh homemade paneer.
-If using frozen paneer, then keep it in warm water for some minutes and then slice as well as grate.
+If using frozen paneer, then keep it in warm water for some minutes and then slice as well as grate it.

-23. Then sprinkle 1 teaspoon kasuri methi (dry fenugreek leaves) which has been crushed along with ¼ teaspoon garam masala powder.
+23. Then sprinkle 1 teaspoon kasuri methi (dry fenugreek leaves) which have been crushed along with ¼ teaspoon garam masala powder.
 Mix very well again.

 24. Add ¼ cup low fat cream or 1 to 2 tablespoons of heavy whipping cream.

-25. Switch off the heat and mix very well.
-You can also add 1 tablespoon butter at this step or dot the gravy with butter while serving.
+25. Mix again gently very well taking care that the paneer cubes do not break.
+You can also add 1 tablespoon of butter at this step or dot the gravy with butter while serving.
 This is optional.

 26. Garnish paneer lababdar with chopped coriander leaves (cilantro) and ginger julienne.